oscarjes/DuckListPro/README.md

 **Additional User Stories:**

-- [x] New items are added without the need for reloading the page
+- [x] User can add items without reloading the page
 - [x] User can re-order lists using drag & drop and their position gets saved automatically